The Nigerian Army said on Friday that three soldiers and seven

 - Purple Heart

-Trump had the opportunity to bounce back Tuesday after the Khan fiasco, when a supporter gave him a Purple Heart, the American medal awarded to soldiers wounded in combat, as a gift.
+fiasco, when a supporter gave him a Purple Heart, the American medal

 "I always wanted to get the Purple Heart," said Trump.
 "This was much easier."

-Trump has never served in the military.
-The New York Times reported that he received five draft deferments in the 1960s during the war in Vietnam.
+that he received five draft deferments in the 1960s during the war in

 - Cry baby

-The crying baby is an American presidential campaign staple.
-On Tuesday, when a baby repeatedly cried as Trump delivered a speech in Virginia, the nominee came across as unprepared.
+Tuesday, when a baby repeatedly cried as Trump delivered a speech in

 "Don't worry about that baby.
 I love babies," he said.
 "I hear that baby crying, I like it.
 I like it!"